michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_4_QGIS2.md

 4. Both of these raster files are in the 'WGS 84 / Pseudo Mercator EPSG 3857' Projection.
 Make sure that both of the layers and the project are in this CRS.
 If they are not, change them now.
 5. This is difficult to look at because the colors are inverted (white indicates high density, black indicates low).
 We want to change this for both layers.
   1. Double click on the layer.
   2. Select Style and change the Color Gradient to 'White to Black'.
-(If you wanted to show variations in color, select 'Singleband Pseudocolor, we don't need to do that for this project, though.)
   ![raster style](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/q2raststyle.png)
 6. Now we want to calculate the difference between these two layers.
   1. Select Raster > Raster Calculator